raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-With EDNS(0), multiple options may be packed into a single OPT pseudo-RR, and there is no generalized mechanism for a client to be able to tell whether a server has processed or otherwise acted upon each individual option within the combined OPT RR.
+With EDNS(0), multiple options may be packed into a single OPT pseudo-RR, and there is no generalized mechanism for a client to be able to tell whether a server has processed or otherwise acted upon each individual option within the combined OPT pseudo-RR.
 The specifications for each individual option need to define how each different option is to be acknowledged, if necessary.